Bhagavan Das (yogi): History

-Bhagavan Das is the author of the 1997 autobiography, It's Here Now (Are You?).
+In 1971 Bhagavan Das returned to America.
+In 1997 he wrote his autobiography, It's Here Now (Are You?).
 In 2002, he released his seventh full album, called Now, that was produced and arranged by Mike D of the Beastie Boys, an East-meets-West musical pairing.
+Bhagavan Das appeared in Ram Dass' 1971 book Be Here Now, which described Bhagavan Das' role in Ram Dass' spiritual journeys in India.